Skip to contents

 data = sim_data, # Dataframe with coordinates

-long_col = "long", # Longitude column name
+lon_col = "lon", # Longitude column name

 lat_col = "lat", # Latitude column name

-method = "brute_force", # Method for thinning
+method = "distance", # Method for thinning

 thin_dist = 20, # Thinning distance in km,

-trials = 5, # Number of reps
+trials = 5, # Number of trials

 all_trials = TRUE, # Return all trials